baagaard-usgs/spatialdata/docs/user/components/spatialdb/SpatialDB.md

-# SpatialDBObj
+# SpatialDB

 % WARNING: Do not edit; this is a generated file!
-:Full name: `spatialdata.spatialdb.SpatialDBObj`
+:Full name: `spatialdata.spatialdb.SpatialDB`
 :Journal name: `spatialdb`

 Python abstract base class for spatial database.